 Americans with disabilities deserve opportunities for education, employment, health care, recreation and civic engagement.
 Yet, despite improved opportunities and increasingly accessible environments for people with disabilities, many continue to face barriers to living and participating in their communities.

-The Research and Training Center on Promoting Interventions for Community Living will examine the effectiveness of interventions designed to support greater community participation for people with physical and other co-occurring disabilities.
+The Research and Training Center on Promoting Interventions for Community Living examines the effectiveness of interventions designed to support greater community participation for people with physical and other co-occurring disabilities.

 Who We Are: A Research Partnership